-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions

-- 14) An improvement in technology will shift the production possibilities curve

-- A) to the left.

-- B) along the curve.
+- 14) Regarding the production possibilities curve, an improvement in technology will - A) shift the curve o the left. - B) cause a movement downward along the curve. - C) cause a movement downward along the curve - D) shift the curve to the right.

-- C) inward.

-- D) to the right.